 Complexity of soundproofing and sound absorption

-In most cases, it is best leaving the job to an expert.
+In most cases, it is best to leave the job to an expert.
 To contact a professional engineer for advice about soundproofing or room treatment, use the button below.
-To get a soundproofing estimate from a specialized contractor contact City Soundproofing.
+To get a soundproofing estimate from a specialized contractor, contact City Soundproofing.